This article lists requirements and dependencies for running SSProtect on your computer.

 :Email Outlook Add-On

-:Email is an Outlook Add-In that protects email message content, supported with:
+:Email is an Outlook Add-In that protects email message content, compatible with:

 - Microsoft Office 2010